US and Germany: How to deal with the last Holocaust perpetrators | DW | 03.04.2021

 This makes things very difficult for prosecutors, especially when it comes to clarifying events that took place in the chaos of northern Germany at the end of the war.

-The Neuengamme memorial in Hamburg played a significant role here, specifically its chief archivist Reimer Möller, who sent a list that included B.'s name to Germany's Central Office for investigating Nazi crimes in Ludwigsburg: A list compiled from a set of Nazi personnel cards salvaged from a ship sunk by the Royal Air Force in May 1945.
+The Neuengamme memorial in Hamburg played a significant role here, specifically its chief archivist, Reimer Möller, who sent a list that included B.'s name to Germany's Central Office of the State Justice Administrations for the Investigation of National Socialist crimes in Ludwigsburg.
+The list was compiled from a set of Nazi personnel cards salvaged from a ship sunk by the Royal Air Force in May 1945.

-With this evidence, Möller was able to piece together what is known of B.'s story: In January 1945, he was a 19-year-old Navy private who the SS drafted to guard two Meppen concentration camps, part of the Neuengamme "system" that comprised more than 80 camps.
+With this evidence, Möller was able to piece together what is known of B.'s story.
+In January 1945, he was a 19-year-old Navy private who the SS drafted to guard two Meppen concentration camps, part of the Neuengamme "system," which comprised more than 80 camps.

-B. guarded prisoners on the island of Langeoog, one of the many places where Jews, Danes, Poles, Russians, Italians, and many others were forced to build gigantic defenses along Germany's northern coast.
-According to the Neuengamme memorial, hundreds died because of inadequate food, clothing, and shelter.
+B. guarded prisoners on the island of Langeoog, one of the many places where Jews, Danes, Poles, Russians, Italians and other incarcerated people were forced to build gigantic defenses along Germany's northern coast.
+According to the Neuengamme memorial, hundreds of them died because of inadequate food, clothing, and shelter.

-The camps were evacuated in March 1945, but Friedrich Karl B. denies he was made to guard the marches, and Möller too cannot say for sure that he was one of the Navy soldiers, prisoners said guarded them during those marches.
+The camps were evacuated in March 1945, but Friedrich Karl B. denies that he was made to guard the marches, and Möller cannot say for sure that he was one of the Navy soldiers who guarded prisoners during those marches.

-That is a familiar problem for Eli Rosenbaum, who is possibly responsible for tracking down more Holocaust perpetrators in the US than any other individual: For three decades, Rosenbaum has been "hunting Nazis" — as he does not like calling it — first as director of the DOJ's Special Office of Investigations, and now for the last 11 years as director of the DOJ's Human Rights Enforcement Strategy and Policy department.
+That is a familiar problem for Eli Rosenbaum, perhaps the most prolific US investigator responsible for tracking down Holocaust perpetrators.
+For three decades, Rosenbaum has been "hunting Nazis" — as he does not like calling it — first as director of the DOJ's Special Office of Investigations, and now for the last 11 years as director of the DOJ's Human Rights Enforcement Strategy and Policy department.

 Rosenbaum has personally interviewed many of the more than 100 Nazi perpetrators that his organization has been responsible for tracking down in that time.

-For Rosenbaum, there is no good argument for nonagenarians not to be brought to justice, however minor their role in the Holocaust may have been.
-"I'm not in the habit of ranking them," he told DW.
+For Rosenbaum, there is no good argument for nonagenarians not to be brought to justice, however minor their role in the Holocaust might have been.
+"I'm not in the habit of ranking them," he said.
 "To the individual victim, this was the most important perpetrator.
 All of these cases send a crucial message, and in some respects, the later the cases are brought, the more powerful the message."

-That message is simple, he argues, and it's directed at would-be participants in future atrocities: Those acts won't be forgotten.
+That message is simple, he said, and it's directed at would-be participants in future atrocities: Those acts won't be forgotten.

 While you're here: Every Tuesday, DW editors round-up what is happening in German politics and society, with an eye toward understanding this year's elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.